-The Time Analysis tool gives athletes and coaches the ability to vary Drag, Power and/or Weight for any BBS model run and see the estimated impact to the overall race as well as per segment in real time.
+The Time Analysis tool gives athletes and coaches the ability to vary Power, Drag, Weight and/or Rolling Resistance for any BBS model run and see the estimated impact to the overall race as well as per segment in real time. [read more]

 Use the Power Target Model to plan the optimal power pacing for a race based on a target Normalized Power or Intensity Factor taking specific course conditions and personal equipment into account.